Skrifa/Skrifa/README.md

 From text styling to videos and images, and there are also features for more specific things like **writing code, math and data tables**

+### Writing Math
+Having a suitable notebook for any ocation is something we all need, Skrifa has Mathjax capabilities so that you can write math formulas and some LaTEX code, ideal for students and people who work with math!

+### Writhing Code
+Thanks to Prism.js Skrifa also has code highlightning for you!

 ### How Skrifa Protects Your Privacy
 When registering for a Skrifa account you'll be asked for an email address and password.
 Once you've downloaded the app you'll create a new PGP key which will be used to encrypt all your notes, this key will be created using a new passphrase you'll set up, using that passphrase your key will be encrypted and saved locally, an encrypted version of your key is also uploaded to the server so that you won't have to manage it manually.
 This behaviour is fairly similar to the one used by [Proton Mail](https://protonmail.com/).
 If you don't want to use an Skrifa acccount and rely your key to a server, you can also use a PGP key you already own or create a new one, while this may be more secure, it also comes with great responsibility since you'll have to backup your key, remember that key is the only way to access your notes!